Keratosis/Week-1-Toy-problems-Prerequisites/README.md

 #credit
-The above code was written by I ,Braxton Omondi with the help of google and chatgpt as refference points .
+The above code was written by I ,Braxton Omondi with the help of :
+#refference points
+JavaScript
+Notes for Professionals
+®
+Notes for Professionals
+400+ pages
+of professional hints and tricks
+GoalKicker.com